kd8lvt/oddrealmmodpatcher/README.md

     7) Copy the gde_data.txt file from OddRealm into "original_game_data"
     8) Copy your mods into "mods" - they should be in their own folders, and not in zip files.
     9) Run `node index`
     10) Copy the newly-generated "gde_data_mod.txt" to your OddRealm folder.
+Do NOT rename it

 Q: The game is getting stuck when I try to load mods!